-As a teacher I offer actual lectures and workshops for musicians across various disciplines in music.
+As a teacher I offer private lessons, lectures and workshops for musicians across various disciplines in music.
 During my lessons I often implement examples from past freelance projects where applicable.
 My teaching style is concise yet relaxed, but I always adjust my teaching to the student's needs.

 The course-material I offer for students, music-schools, and organisations is in 'Ear Training' and expands on the Kodaly philosophy with my book 'Eartraining in Context', utilizing 2+ hours of custom audio-content across various musical styles.
 This method trains students' inner ear with multi-part solfège of multi-timbral arrangements to prepare them for real working-life situations in bands, orchestras or in the recording studio.

 I teach in class form and privately using English, Dutch or Swedish.
 Students that wish to receive private lessons through Skype can send their contact information through the Contact-form on the website regarding a consultation.
 From there we will see together how far you are right now, what your goals are and where you want to go.